Documents to help prepare you to migrate your Atlassian server products.

 Migrate all users from active internal and external directories without any project data

-If you have external directory users, you must first sync the external users to Jira’s internal active directory before migrating.
+If you have external directory users, you must first sync external directory users to Jira before migrating.

 Jira Cloud Migration Assistant migrates users from inactive directories if they’re referenced in projects.
 These users will be migrated without personal information and will appear as Former user.